 Doug Silsbee provides thought leadership and pragmatic guidance for coaches.
 Doug helps us learn the territory of working with our own habits.
 With rich distinctions for observing ourselves in action, we can skillfully navigate the coaching conversation in order to open real opportunities for substantive change.
 Capturing the essence of what coaching can be, Silsbee has given us an incredibly valuable and integrated framework that will have significant impact on our field for years to come.Author, Triggers: Creating Behavior That Lasts

-Doug Silsbee is a pre-eminent author and thought leader in the fields of Presence-Based Coaching, leadership development and resilience.
+Doug Silsbee was a pre-eminent author and thought leader in the fields of Presence-Based Coaching, leadership development, and resilience.

-Doug is a Master Somatic Coach with the prestigious Strozzi Institute.
-He is a sought-after speaker for ICF and other international conferences, and has taught at the Brookings Institution, UCLA Executive Education, Georgetown University’s Institute for Transformational Leadership, George Mason University, and the Federal Executive Institute.
+Doug was a Master Somatic Coach with the prestigious Strozzi Institute.
+He was a sought-after speaker for ICF and other international conferences, and taught at the Brookings Institution, UCLA Executive Education, Georgetown University’s Institute for Transformational Leadership, George Mason University, and the Federal Executive Institute.